 They will be able to assist you upon the variety of menu choices available, help you plan ahead for the amount of guests who will be attending, discuss costs and generally put your mind at ease with the catering arrangements.

-The starting point is to call the catering firm opposite today to discuss your individual requirements.
+The starting point is to call the catering firm in Shropshire opposite today to discuss your individual requirements.